DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 	- [ ] Debug
 - [ ] Consolidate pistol & shotgun scripts
 - [ ] ~~Enemy tinting~~ Visual Effects for enemy status effects
-- [ ] Visual Effects / indication for when powers are done charging
+- [x] Visual Effects / indication for when powers are done charging
+	- [ ] Different VFX for each power
 - [ ] Charge Meter on UI
 - [ ] Cooldown Meter on UI (Make panel darker or something)
 - [ ] Find a solution for showing power names on UI